gedaipek/TechHive_Global_Project/README.md

 ### Regional Comparisons:

-* North America is the company’s largest market, contributing 51% of total revenue and 47% of total order volume.
-It is followed by Europe, the Middle East, and Africa, accounting for 29% of revenue and 25% of orders, then Asia-Pacific with 12% of revenue and 10% of orders, and finally Latin America, contributing 6% of revenue and 0.06% of total order volume.
+* **North America is the company’s largest market, contributing 51% of total revenue and 47% of total order volume.** It is followed by Europe, the Middle East, and Africa, accounting for 29% of revenue and 25% of orders, then Asia-Pacific with 12% of revenue and 10% of orders, and finally Latin America, contributing 6% of revenue and 0.06% of total order volume.

 * Between 2019 and 2022, North America consistently led in both revenue and order volume, with Q4 peaks driven by seasonal trends.
 Despite its dominance, the region experienced a 7% decline in average order value, suggesting a shift toward a broader customer base making more frequent but lower-value purchases.

 * In 2022, both average order value and revenue declined across all regions.
-However, Asia-Pacific maintained the highest AOV at $241, which is approximately 35% higher than Latin America, the region with the lowest performer.
+However, **North America maintained the highest AOV at $242, which is 35% higher than Latin America, the region with the lowest performer.**

-* In Q4 2022, Europe, the Middle East, and Africa experienced a significant surge in order volume share, increasing from 26% to 33% quarter-over-quarter, highlighting robust seasonal demand and regional sales performance.
+* In Q4 2022, Europe, the Middle East, and Africa experienced a significant surge in order volume share, **increasing from 26% to 33% quarter-over-quarter**, highlighting robust seasonal demand and regional sales performance.

 ![Ekran görüntüsü 2025-04-13 001140](https://github.com/user-attachments/assets/cf421d16-1295-4dbb-9536-27571d998abd)

 # Recommendations:

-* With 70% of orders and 86% of revenue coming from just three products, diversifying the product category is crucial to reduce business risk.
-Expanding the accessory category with new, high-demand product lines, particularly Apple charging cables, would provide upsell opportunities and support sustainable revenue growth.
+* With 70% of orders and 86% of revenue coming from just three products, diversifying the product category is crucial to reduce depency and mitigate business risk.
+Expanding the accessory category with new, high-demand product lines such as Apple charging cables, would provide opporunuties for upselling and support sustainable revenue growth.

-* Capitalize on the growing share of Samsung accessories which 32% of order count in 2022 by introducing higher-cost Samsung products in already carried product categories such as laptops and cellphones.
+* Capitalize on the growing share of Samsung accessories, which accounted for 32% of order count in 2022, **by introducing higher-cost Samsung products in already carried product categories such as laptops and cellphones.**

-* Reevaluate and optimize Bose SoundSport Headphones.
-As the product has never made up more than 1% of annual revenue, attempt to sell through the product by implementing bundle offers and flash sales to non-Apple ecosystem loyalty members before discontinuing.
+* **Reevaluate the performance of Bose SoundSport Headphones.** Since the product has consistently accounted for less than 1% of annual revenue, consider selling through remaining stock by offering bundle deals and flash sales targeted at loyalty members who are not part of the Apple ecosystem before discontinuing it.

-* Despite the general sales success of Apple products, iPhone sales have been disappointingly low (1% of revenue in 2022).
-Enhancing marketing efforts to previous Apple product buyers could boost sales.
+* Despite the overall sales success of Apple products, iPhone sales have remained disappointingly low, contributing only 1% of revenue each year. **Enhancing marketing efforts targeted at previous Apple product buyers could boost Apple iPhone sales.**

-* Continue and push forward the loyalty program.
-In order to convert non-members, consider offering a one-time sign-up discount paired with increased general marketing of membership benefits and savings.
-Focus targeted and personalized ads to previous customers, and utilize past order data to increase marketing efforts when previously purchased products may need replacing.
+* **Continue and push forward the loyalty program.** In order to convert non-members, consider offering a one-time sign-up discount paired with increased general marketing of membership benefits and savings.
+Focus targeted and personalized ads on previous customers, and utilize past order data to increase marketing efforts when previously purchased products may need replacing.

-* While North America is the top-performing region, contributing 51% of total revenue and 47% of total orders, continuing to prioritize this key market, consider targeted marketing campaigns and bundled offers to encourage higher-value purchases and reverse the downward trend in average order value.
+* While North America is the top-performing region, contributing 51% of total revenue and 47% of total orders, continue to prioritize this key market. **Consider targeted marketing campaigns and bundled offers to encourage higher-value purchases and reverse the downward trend in average order value.**